 Can You Use Coaxial as a Speaker Cable?

-A coaxial cable shouldn’t be used as a speaker cable since it isn’t strong enough to drive an amp signal.
-Using a coaxial cable to connect an amp to speakers results in weak volume and unwanted distortion.
-In some cases, you can even risk damaging your amp and speakers.
+A coaxial cable can be used as a speaker cable and can even drive an amp signal.
+Using a coaxial cable to connect an amp to speakers might result in weak volume and unwanted distortion but nothing too serious.
+In rare cases, you can risk damaging your amp and speakers.

 The cable you use to connect a guitar to an amp and the cable you use to connect an amp to a set of speakers are both TS cables.
 For that reason, it’s easy to assume they will work unilaterally.
 However, that’s not the case.
 While coaxial cables and speaker cables look the same, they’re built differently.

 Paying attention to which TS cable you use where is important not only for sound quality but also for avoiding gear damage.
 To ensure you’re keeping your guitar, amp, and speakers safe, it’s essential to understand the similarities—and most crucially, the differences—between coaxial (instrument) cables and two-core (speaker) cables.

 What’s the difference between a coaxial cable and a speaker cable?